Cinnamon Lakeside Colombo

 Cinnamon Lakeside Colombo, trading as Trans Asia Hotels PLC, is a five-star luxury hotel located in Colombo, Sri Lanka.
-The hotel is listed on the Colombo Stock Exchange and John Keells Holdings own a stake of 92% of the company's shares, 48% directly and 43% through its subsidiary Asian Hotels and Properties PLC.
+The hotel is listed on the Colombo Stock Exchange and John Keells Holdings owns a stake of 92% of the company's shares, 48% directly and 43% through its subsidiary Asian Hotels and Properties PLC.
 Cinnamon Lakeside Colombo has 346 rooms including 20 suites.

 History

 The company was incorporated in 1981 as a public limited company.
 The hotel commenced its operations in 1985 and was originally known as the Ramada Renaissance Hotel.
 In 1995 the name was changed to Trans Asia Hotel.
 In 2003, John Keells Holdings acquired a controlling stake of the company and in 2009, the hotel is rebranded as Cinnamon Lakeside Colombo.
 During the Commonwealth Heads of Government Meeting 2013, some of the heads of State stayed at the hotel with no public access during this period.
 In 2019, the hotel was ranked 11th of the top 25 properties in Sri Lanka in Tripadvisor's Travellers' Choice Awards.
 The company is managed as a chain hotel of Cinnamon Hotels & Resorts brand and is a subsidiary of Asian Hotels and Properties PLC while John Keells Holdings is the ultimate parent company.